-RPLG Partners Amy Ackerman and Jenica Maldonado are set to speak at the 2022 League of California Cities (Cal Cities) Annual Conference in September at the Long Beach Convention Center.
+RPLG Partner Amy Ackerman is set to speak at the 2022 League of California Cities (Cal Cities) Annual Conference in September at the Long Beach Convention Center.

 This year’s conference, from September 7-9, offers an opportunity for hundreds of leaders from all sections of local government to connect and learn from the innovative educational sessions throughout the week.

-With their combined nearly four decades of experience serving public entities, including roles as city attorneys, both Amy and Jenica will discuss the roles of council members and how to avoid allegations of misconduct.
+With her considerable experience serving public entities, including a role as a city attorney, Amy will discuss the roles of council members and how to avoid allegations of misconduct.
 Their session, “Councils Creating Chaos: How to Stay Out of Trouble,” will use real-life examples to ensure council members understand their duties of trust and loyalty to their cities, their roles, and the standards governing their conduct.
-The duo will also discuss who holds the attorney-client privilege, how to handle confidential material, and how to ensure fair hearings.
+She will also discuss who holds the attorney-client privilege, how to handle confidential material, and how to ensure fair hearings.

-“We are honored to have been selected to share our extensive experience at this year’s League of California Cities’ Annual Conference,” Amy said.
-“We look forward to helping both experienced and newly elected city council members understand how they can protect themselves and their communities from ethics violations and litigation.”
+“I am honored to have been selected to share my extensive experience at this year’s League of California Cities’ Annual Conference,” Amy said.
+“I look forward to helping both experienced and newly elected city council members understand how they can protect themselves and their communities from ethics violations and litigation.”